abhison990/rearc-data-quest/Rearc_Data_Quest_Documentation.md

 Defined an S3 bucket (abh-de-rearc) to store datasets and API responses.
 Configured S3 Event Notifications:
 When a JSON file is uploaded, an event is sent to SQS Queue.
     Created an SQS Queue (DataProcessingQueue):
     Triggers a Lambda function (report_lambda.py) to process incoming data.
     Created Two Lambda Functions:
         data_fetch_lambda.py
             Fetches data from the source and API.
             Saves the data to S3.
         report_lambda.py
             Reads data from S3.
             Processes it using PySpark.
             Logs and outputs results.
             Scheduled the Data Fetch Lambda:
             Configured AWS EventBridge to invoke data_fetch_lambda.py daily.
 Deployment Instructions
 Follow these steps to deploy the AWS CDK stack:

 Step 1: Install AWS CDK & Dependencies
 Ensure that AWS CDK and dependencies are installed on your system.

-bash
-Copy
-Edit
 # Install AWS CDK globally
 npm install -g aws-cdk